 - Enter the fixed dollar or percentage discount you want to offer.

-- Select the logic you want to apply to your code (i.e., off total order, most expensive item, etc.).
+- Decide whether you want to add any additional layers of logic to your code (i.e., require minimum purchase amount, apply to most expensive item, etc.).

 - Click “Save Code”.